Motorcycle Club for all Riders Promoting Safe Sensible Riding for Pleasure.

 WE USE THIS SYSTEM THE LEAD BIKE WILL INDICATE A POSITION FOR THE BIKE BEHIND TO PULL OVER AS A DIRECTION MARKER FOR THE GROUP.
 PLEASE STOP AT THE POSITION INDICATED TO BY THE LEAD BIKE

 This is normally done by pointing to an area on the road where the Marker Bike is to stop.
 This bike acts as a direction marker for the rest of the group USING HAND SIGNALS ONLY, turn off indicators.
 ALL THE GROUP PASS THE DIRECTION MARKER BIKE, WHEN THE TAIL-END BIKE ARRIVES THE MARKER BIKE PULLS AWAY IN FRONT OF THE TAIL-END BIKE AND FOLLOWS THE GROUP TO THE NEXT DIRECTION MARKER BIKE.
 This system works even if the group is broken-up in traffic, as the marker bike

 MUST always remain in place until the TAIL END BIKE arrives.

 THE LEAD BIKE AND TAIL END BIKE WILL HAVE YELLOW REFLECTIVE OVER JACKETS

 (please park carefully as coaches are arriving and departing regulary).

-Sunday 18th November - run to Busy Bee Café
+run March 15th to Busy Bee

 (Just a note, whenever you are the laid off person make sure you stop where you can be seen) AND AT THE POINT THE LEADER HAS INDICATED BY HAND

 (Quick Note: please do not use indicators when in the lay off position, if you are stopped with your right hand indicator going it will confuse other road users when approaching your position, please use your arms to indicate to others in the group which way to go).